Yabonev/reducing-friction-during-agentic-coding/README.md

 2. `/analyze` → takes the specific research output and extracts key insights because it has specific instructions how to handle this template

 > [!TIP]
-> Prefer building intuition by creating your own customized workflow rather than copying already done workflow, long term it's about learning the about prompt engineering, context engineering and all the other fancy terms, that's what will make you stand out.
+> Prefer building intuition by creating your own customized workflow rather than copying an already done workflow.
+Long term, it's about learning prompt engineering, context engineering and all the other fancy terms - that's what will make you stand out.

 ---